-I did my undergraduate degree (a B.A.) in Mathematics at St Edmund Hall, Oxford University from 1971 to 1974 and I stayed on there to study for an M.Sc. in Mathematics in 1974-75.
+I read for my undergraduate degree (a B.A.) in Mathematics at St Edmund Hall, Oxford University from 1971 to 1974 and I stayed on there to study for an M.Sc. in Mathematics in 1974-75.
 I then read for a DPhil there (starting in 1975); my area of research was finite simple groups and I was supervised by Brian Stewart.

 Some universities consider their primary purpose to be high quality research, others concentrate on excellent teaching.
 At Leicester we think that the two are not only complementary, they’re inseparable.
 We believe that teaching is more inspirational when delivered by passionate scholars engaged in world-changing research – and that research is stronger when delivered in an academic community that includes students.